StefanoBelli/Pointer_mouse_hand_move/README.md

 In Pointer_mouse_hand_move.cpp change the line 17 with the absolute directory of haar cascade file. (idem for 19 line) First you need to have a webcam, through it we will move the mouse.
-Put your hand(closed) in front of the webcam and move it, the mouse will move, open it to left muouse click.
+Put your hand(closed) in front of the webcam and move it, the mouse will move, open it to left mouse click.